Select Page

 • Sent to the governor May 23: SB 361 (Eckhardt/Shine) allows appraisal districts to hire teachers to serve on an appraisal review board.

-• Sent to the governor May 19: SB 798 (Middleton/Buckley) states that the qualifications for certification as a school counselor may not include a requirement that a candidate for certification have experience as a classroom teacher.
+• Signed by the governor and effective September 1, 2023: SB 798 (Middleton/Buckley) states that the qualifications for certification as a school counselor may not include a requirement that a candidate for certification have experience as a classroom teacher.

 • Signed by governor and effective immediately: SB 838 (Creighton/Thierry) requires school districts and charters to provide panic alert devices in all classrooms.